rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-morning-AftrRAD.md

 ===

-The first thing to know about stacks is that the online manual is very useful but not completely straighforward to navigate, so let's get familiar with their [manual](http://catchenlab.life.illinois.edu/stacks/) first and the program in general.
 AftrRAD (align from total reads) is a bioinformatic pipeline for the de novo assembly and genotyping of RADseq data.
 You can get the program and documentation as a zip file [here](https://u.osu.edu/sovic.1/downloads/).
 The paper describing the program can be accessed [here](https://u.osu.edu/sovic.1/downloads/).

 STEP 1 Getting ready for AftrRAD